dburian/youtube_asr/README.md

-# ASR task from Seznam
+# ASR task Youtube recordings

-This is a repo containing my solution to the given task.
 The description of my solution is in `report/report.pdf`

 ## Installation